 Studies have shown PRP therapy to be effective in treating pain due to arthritis, as well as pain stemming from tendon and ligament injuries or a torn meniscus.

-Since PRP therapy only utilizes your body’s own healing properties there is no risk of allergic reaction or rejection of the treatment by the body.
-However, since the growth factors trigger a complex cascade of healing, swelling and discomfort may be experienced for a few days after receiving PRP treatment.
-Most patients are able to drive themselves to and from the appointment and do not need time off from work.
+Since PRP therapy only utilizes your body’s healing properties there is no risk of allergic reaction or rejection of the treatment by the body.
+However, since the growth factors trigger a complex cascade of healing, swelling, and discomfort may be experienced for a few days after receiving PRP treatment.
+Most patients can drive themselves to and from the appointment and do not need time off from work.

 Since insurance companies consider this treatment experimental in the United States, insurance will not pay for PRP treatments at this time.
 We anticipate that as it becomes more popular and widely available this will eventually change.

 Surprisingly, PRP treatments cause only minimal discomfort for most patients.
 Most local anesthetics are not recommended with PRP because studies have shown they cause the deactivation of crucial growth factors when utilized with PRP therapy.
 However, the experts at Reflex use a topical cold spray that provides some local numbing of the skin so the discomfort is minimal.
 If needed, our doctors can prescribe medication to reduce anxiety and pain that may be caused by the procedure.

 The initial reaction to a PRP injection is usually mild discomfort.
 Although rare, some patients may experience an inflammatory response, which may present as swelling, redness, and pain.
 Typically patients do experience some discomfort beyond 3-5 days.